ahoblitz/cs_34000/README.md

 - `ch2_maple/` – Chapter 2 examples in Maple
 - `ch2_mathematica/` – Chapter 2 examples in Mathematica
 - `ch3_maple/` – Chapter 3 examples in Maple
 - `ch3_mathematica/` – Chapter 3 examples in Mathematica
+- `ch4_maple/` – Chapter 4 examples in Maple
+- `ch4_mathematica/` – Chapter 4 examples in Mathematica

 ## Prerequisites
 To run the files, ensure you have: